 - 2.1.1.
-Arborlogix Pty Ltd has been contracted by the client to undertake an arboricultural impact assessment report and provide a tree protection plan for a proposed new development at 20 Marmora Street, Freshwater.
-The site is located on a relatively flat block with Marmora Street on the northern side and neighbouring properties on the other 3 sides.
-The site is currently occupied by a single storey brick residence located in the middle of the block with a concrete driveway and crossover on the western side of the frontage and a deck area at the rear.
-There is a small garden at the front and a small garden at the rear with a raised planter box around the rear boundary. - 2.1.2.
-The proposed development is for demolition of the current residence and the construction of a two storey residence in a similar location to the existing with a new double driveway at the front that will ultilise the existing driveway crossover to limit any impact on the adjacent council street trees. - 2.1.3.
+Arborlogix Pty Ltd has been contracted by the client to undertake an arboricultural impact assessment report and provide a tree protection plan for a proposed new development at 15 Princes Promenade, Seaforth.
+The site is located on a sloping block with Sunset Lane on the front upper western side, neighbouring properties on either side and Princes Promenade on the rear lower eastern side.
+The majority of the site has a gentle slope until it drops off steeply on the eastern side.
+The site was in the process of being demolished under a CDC approval when the inspection was done and several of the trees already had tree protection installed.
+There were no structures left onsite, just a vacant block. - 2.1.2.
+The approved CDC involves construction of a new residence with a driveway at the front leading onto Sunset Lane and a swimming pool at the rear.
+The trees involved with this CDC application had already been assessed and protected as part of the CDC process.
+This report is only concerned with proposed landscaping works at the rear that will be covered under a separate DA application.
+These works include extensions to the tiled decking areas around the new swimming pool, stepping stones and a new lawn area at the rear with steps down to Princes Promenade and associated landscaping and planting of the site.
+This also includes some retaining walls to create the terraced garden areas on the eastern side of the site. - 2.1.3.
 Arborlogix Pty Ltd has been asked to assess the trees within this site, and on any neighbouring properties or council land, that have their TPZs (Tree Protection Zones) within 5m of the proposed development footprint or in areas that could be used as access points to the site for construction vehicles and materials.
-This arboricultural impact assessment report is only concerned with trees that are large enough to be covered by the local DCP (Development Control Plan) and Tree Management Policy for the Northern Beaches Council which includes any trees over 5m in height.
-Therefore this report includes 13 trees, 11 of these are within the site and 2 are out front on the council nature strip. - 2.1.4.
-This report will assess these 13 trees for health, vitality, structural defects, form, pests and diseases, life expectancy, significance and retention value.
+In this case some of these trees had already been included as part of the CDC application but since they could also be impacted by the works being accessed under a separate DA they were also included in this report.
+This arboricultural impact assessment report is only concerned with trees that are large enough to be covered by the local DCP (Development Control Plan) and Tree Management Policy for Northern Beaches Council which includes any trees over 5m in height.
+Therefore this report includes 7 trees, 5 of these are within the site and 2 of them are within the neighbouring properties. - 2.1.4.
+This report will assess these 7 trees for health, vitality, structural defects, form, pests and diseases, life expectancy, significance and retention value.
 An assessment will also be made of the likely impacts the proposed development will have on these trees.
 This will be used to aid with determining whether any of these trees would need to be removed for safety reasons or to accommodate the new development, or whether they should be retained and protected. - 2.1.5.
 If the trees are to be retained this report will provide recommendations to any design modifications, construction techniques and the necessary protection measures that will need to be implemented prior, during and post development to ensure the health, vigour and longevity of these trees.
 Details of these protection measures will be based on local government regulations and protection measures outlined in AS-4970-2009 (Protection of Trees on Development Sites).
 Any pruning works that may be required to accommodate this development or improve the health and stability of these trees will also be outlined and detailed as part of the recommendations of this report.